 When looking to compare the US and German immigrant populations one study is at front of the line.
 In 1996 Thomas Faist, a professor of Transnational Relations and the Sociology of Development in Bielefeld Germany directly compared the children of Turkish immigrants in Germany, with the children of Mexican immigrants in the US.
 Faist wanted to look at the similarities and struggles of each immigrant population, especially in terms of labor.

-“The risks involved are different.
-The mode of exclusion in Germany has been unemployment.
+“The risks involved are different,” he says.
+“The mode of exclusion in Germany has been unemployment.
 The mode of exclusion in the US, even for immigrant youths, was not unemployment, but low wages.”

 Faist looked at each country’s education and work placement systems to see if one group of immigrants was better off than the other.
 Germany has apprenticeship programs, where the US has community colleges or vocational schools.

 “I also looked at ‘Do Mexicans, do Turks form a so-called underclass?’
-That was not the case.
-The young people I interviewed, most of them, the overwhelming majority still had hope for the future.
+That was not the case,” he says.
+“The young people I interviewed, most of them, the overwhelming majority still had hope for the future.
 They were not in despair.”

 But in looking at legal immigrants, Faist also realized a side effect of guest worker programs.
 He says workers lay down roots, and often don’t want to leave their new home, and that is something the US would have to consider in any new immigration policy.

-“People who know a little bit on where to go, and where to find the jobs—there’s still a connection here, and they’ll come back but *pause* illegally.
-They’ll have more of an incentive to take as much as they can.”
+“People who know a little bit on where to go, and where to find the jobs—there’s still a connection here, and they’ll come back but illegally,” she says.
+“They’ll have more of an incentive to take as much as they can.”

 McLaren says a person not as invested in a country may not take as much care in preserving that country.
 One way for a government to better manage a foreign work force may rest in better communication.
-Barbara John was the commissioner for immigration and integration for the Berlin Senate from 1981 to 2003.

-BARBARA JOHN: “One should be prepared that you bring in people, they do the work, and they tend to stay against the law and order.”
+“One should be prepared that you bring in people, they do the work, and they tend to stay against the law and order,” says Barbara John, the commissioner for immigration and integration for the Berlin Senate from 1981 to 2003.

 John thinks governments need to give workers a better idea of the working conditions workers will be exposed to.
 She says a guest worker program can only function if the work is truly temporary.

 “You can see it every day, you are picking tomatoes and so on.
-And from the beginning you said three months and then it is over.
-But if you make it for a longer time, for one year or two years I think it proved that it cannot work.”
+And from the beginning you said three months and then it is over,” she says.
+“But if you make it for a longer time, for one year or two years I think it proved that it cannot work.”

 John says Germany’s experience with a guest worker program may not help the US make smarter policy.
 She thinks the answer to the foreign labor question rests in specialized visas, as the US has now.

-“If you want to legitimize foreign labor, migrant labor a guest worker program would not be a bad thing.
-However look at the German situation in the 1960s and early 70s.
+“If you want to legitimize foreign labor, migrant labor a guest worker program would not be a bad thing,” says professor Thomas Faist.
+“However look at the German situation in the 1960s and early 70s.
 12 million came in this period, and 4 million stayed.
 Is that success?
 Is that failure?
 The majority left.”